 Nine square kilometres, a huge swathe of the downtown area encompassing the White House, the National Mall and the Washington Monument, is being locked down from Monday afternoon until just after dawn on Wednesday, with traffic restrictions in place already from Saturday.

 There will only be 13 entry points into the giant pedestrian area, with officials expecting long queues.
-And visitors are banned from bringing any backpacks, strollers, water bottles or fold-up seats.

 Despite the fervour to be among those witnessing history, officials and even Obama’s transition team are warning would-be spectators to think seriously about attending, with the young, old and infirm urged to stay away.